The Lost Children (TV series)

 The Lost Children is a New Zealand drama series set in 1867.
 It follows four children, three of whom were shipwrecked and landed on the coast off New Plymouth, New Zealand.
-Siblings Ethan and Amy, who were traveling with their mother, Charlotte, from England to Canterbury; Meg, a young thief and Tama, a young Maori slave.
-The series was released on DVD in New Zealand in January, 2007.
+Siblings Ethan and Amy, who were travelling with their mother, Charlotte, from England to Canterbury; Meg, a young thief and Tama, a young Maori slave.
+The series was released on DVD in New Zealand in January 2007.